aleppard/argus/README.md

 | ! safasfsd | No results found. |

-Passing "! " before the query will stop the query being forwarded to an external web browser if the token couldn't be decoded.
+Passing "! " before the query will stop the query being forwarded to an external web browser if the token couldn't be decoded locally.

 ### Colour Decoding